Tips for Vegetarians

 The MyPlate Ten Tips Nutrition Education Series provides consumers and professionals with high quality, easy-to-follow tips in a convenient, printable format.
 These are perfect for posting on a refrigerator.

-For more information, check out the USDA National Agriculture Library's Vegetarian Nutrition Resource List.
+For more information, check out the USDA National Agriculture Library's Vegetarian Nutrition page.